The UKs Fraud Prevention Service Bamboo

 We are proud to serve our customers and seek to earn their trust and respect in everything we do and how we do it.
 This includes ensuring that where our business touches or affects other lives, in our daily dealings and through our supply chains and industry partners, we are confident that we do not directly or indirectly compromise human dignity or unwittingly support modern forms of slavery or human trafficking.

-Given the nature and location of our UK lending and the business eco system we operate in, we do not consider that the activities we engage in are particularly prone to or are a target of modern forms of slavery and human trafficking and rate the risk as low.
-However, we are not complacent, and we are committed to taking our responsibilities seriously and fully supporting the Government’s objectives to eradicate these inhuman practices.
+Given the nature and location of our UK lending and the business ecosystem we operate in, we do not consider that the activities we engage in are particularly prone to or are a target of modern forms of slavery and human trafficking and rate the risk as low.
+However, we are not complacent, and we are committed to taking our responsibilities seriously and fully supporting the objective to eradicate these inhuman practices.

 To that end:

-• we carry out careful risk based due diligence on the parties we work with before any contract or other arrangements are entered into and thereafter monitor them on an ongoing basis, in line with our Contracts Policy.
-If any such due diligence identifies a potential risk of a counterparty exposure to modern slavery or human trafficking our Legal & Compliance team are immediately involved;
+• we carry out careful risk based due diligence on the parties we work with before any contract or other arrangements are entered into and thereafter monitor them on an ongoing basis, in line with our Contracts and Outsourcing Policy.
+If any such due diligence were to identify a potential risk of a counterparty exposure to modern slavery or human trafficking, our Legal & Compliance team would be immediately involved;

 • for:

-• our colleagues are encouraged to raise any suspicions or concerns about any wrongdoings or breach of legal requirements by any of our counterparties they deal with both generally and specifically in respect of the Act via our Whistleblowing procedure; and
+• our colleagues are encouraged to raise any suspicions or concerns about any wrongdoing or breach of legal requirements by any of our counterparties they deal with both generally and specifically in respect of the Act and may do so directly to the Executive, Legal and Compliance, or by following the steps as set in our Whistleblowing Policy; and

 • our internal Quality Assurance team reviews calls and can provide feedback on any suspicions of forced labour during interactions with our customers.